Stillness is essential in my work

 You are welcome to come and visit my studio in Bergen, an artist’s village in the Northwest of the Netherlands.
 If you are interested in one of my canvases or just want to come and visit, please use the contact form in contact.

 We have an annual ten-day Art Festival in Bergen each autumn, featuring exhibitions of a myriad of artists and artisans.
-I am the proud winner of the ‘Artist of the Year 2016’.

 The Posthuys Gallery on the island of Texel hosts a number of my paintings as well.